UMAprotocol/UMIPs/UMIPs/Template-for-Price-Identifier-UMIP.md

 ### **Required questions**
 <br>

 1. What markets should the price be queried from?
+It is recommended to have at least 3 markets.
 <br>

 >>>[ANSWER]